daved01/Adversarial_Examples_GANs/docs/_pages/02-1_Implementation-Overview.md

 The module `helper` contains functions which are not attack method specific.

-`idx_to_name(idx)`
 {% highlight python%}
+def idx_to_name(class_index):
+    '''
     Converts the output class index from the googleNet to the respective name.

     Input:
-idx  -- Class index as integer
+    class_index  -- Class index as integer

     Returns:
     name         -- Class names corresponding to idx as string
+    '''

+    # Load dictionary from file
+    names = pd.read_csv("./data/ImageNet_subset/categories.csv")

+    # Retrieve class name for idx
+    name = names.iloc[class_index]["CategoryName"]

+    return name
 {% endhighlight %}

-`def show_tensor_image(tensor)`
 {% highlight python%}
+def show_tensor_image(tensor):
+    '''
     De-normalizes an image as a tensor and converts it back into an 8bit image object.

     Inputs:
     tensor -- PyTorch tensor of shape (1, 3, 224, 224)

     Returns:
     image  -- De-normalized image object
+    '''
 {% endhighlight %}

-`def predict(model, image, target_label, return_grad=False)`
 {% highlight python%}
+def predict(model, image, target_label, return_grad=False):
+    '''
     Predicts the class of the given image and compares the prediction with the provided label.

     Inputs:
     model             -- net
     image             -- Input image as tensor of shape (1, 3, 224, 224)
     target_label      -- Target label as tensor of shape (1)
     return_grad       -- Returns gradient if set True

     Returns:
     predicted_classes -- Numpy array of top 5 predicted class indices confidences       -- Numpy array of top 5 confidences in descending order gradient          -- None if return_grad=False.
-Otherwise the gradient from the prediction
-                     as a tensor of shape ().
+Otherwise the gradient from the prediction as a tensor of shape ().
+    '''
 {% endhighlight %}

-`def summarize_attack(image_clean, image_adv, conf_clean, conf_adv, label_clean, label_adv, label_target, idx, folder=None)`
 {% highlight python%}
+def summarize_attack(image_clean, image_adv, conf_clean, conf_adv, label_clean, label_adv, label_target, idx,
+                    folder=None):
+    '''
     Summarizes attack by printing info and displaying the image along with the adversary and the isolated perturbance.
 Saves image to the folder.

     Inputs:
     image_clean     -- Clean image as tensor of shape (1, 1, 28, 28)
     image_adv       -- Adversarial image as tensor of shape (1, 1, 28, 28)
     conf_clean      -- Confidence for the clean image conf_adv        -- Confidence for the adversarial image label_clean     -- Predicted label from the clean image label_adv       -- Predicted label from the adversarial image label_target    -- Target label as tensor of shape (1) idx             -- Sample index used for filename of plot export folder          -- If not None folder to which the image is saved.
+    '''
 {% endhighlight %}